Full CV available upon request

 UTK’s Ready for the World Grant, “The Futures of Afrofuturism” Symposium, University of Tennessee, 2016-2017 (with A. Elias).

 UTK’s Haines-Morris Endowment Grant, “The Futures of Afrofuturism” Symposium, University of Tennessee, 2016-2017 (with A. Elias).

 SARIF Foreign Travel Grant (France), University of Tennessee’s Office of Research, 2016.

 College of Arts and Sciences' Diversity Leadership Award, University of Tennessee, 2015-2016.

-Department of English’s Excellence in Teaching Award for Assistant Professors, University of Tennessee, 2015-2016.
+Department of English’s Excellence in Teaching Award, University of Tennessee, 2015-2016.

 Fulbright Research/Lecturing Grant: Ghana, 2012-2013.

 SARIF Foreign Travel Grant (Ireland), University of Tennessee’s Office of Research, 2011.

 “Revolutionary Speculations.”
 Slavery’s Reinventions Symposium, Rutgers University, March 30, 2018.